Embedded college exposes students to rigor and expectations of college and prepares them to succeed.

 Type: Full Year; Elective

 Spring Lake Park High School has partnered with Anoka- Ramsey Community College’s (ARCC) and Bethel University's Concurrent Enrollment Programs.
 SLPHS students have the opportunity to start their college careers early by taking rigorous, college-level classes in their high school.
 Eligibility varies depending on the course.
-Please see registration manual for details.
+Please see the registration guide for details or click below for specific course descriptions.

 - College Algebra (ARCC)